NGPVAN/job-descriptions/advertisements/software team lead.md

 *Somerville, MA* or *Washington, DC*

+## Why EveryAction?

+EveryAction is a technology company whose team members do exciting and important work that has a significant impact on promoting civil rights, social justice, and environmental responsibility.
+We've worked closely with every major Democratic Presidential campaign since Obama 2008, and our non-profit client list includes groups making a huge difference in the world; organizations like Audubon, Covenant House, Feeding America, NAACP, and Special Olympics.

+We do our best to hire people who are smart, dedicated, and not too full of themselves.
+We value work life balance and our benefits package demonstrates that: 5 weeks of paid time off, 12 weeks of paid parental leave, 100% premium-paid health/dental/vision, employer retirement contributions, and an ongoing education allowance.  #puppy-club is our 9th most popular slack channel (while the objectively superior #cat-club is only 15th.)

 ## Job Description

-At EveryAction, as Software Team Lead you would be the manager and probably the tech lead of one of our Scrum development teams.
+At EveryAction, as Software Team Lead you would be the manager and tech lead of one of our Scrum development teams.
 Each team is  made up of 2-3 other Software Engineers of varying seniority, as well as one QA Analyst or QA Engineer dedicated to the team's projects.
 We try to colocate teams as much as possible, though as of the time of this writing Covid is making that irrelevant.

 When bringing on a Software Team Lead from outside the company, we prefer they spend the first 3 or so months as a member of an existing team in order to learn the stack and domain.